lsb-riken/CUBIC-informatics/README.md

 python script/HDoG_intermediate.py param_param_example_mergebrain.json CB1_on_850-900_148804_249860_1000-1250_750-1000
 ```

-Second argument of the script defines which part of images to be processed.
+The second argument of the script defines which part of the images to be processed.
 It is in the following format :

 `REGIONNAME_FWorRV_ZLOCALstart-ZLOCALend_YNAME_XNAME_YLOCALstart-YLOCALend_XLOCALstart_XLOCALend`